 Now second row ( R2 ) has two values so I have two nodes.
 The first in row 2 column 1, value is 1 and it points to next column value.

-So this is all about linked list representation of sparse matrix.
+So this is all about sparse matrix and its representations in java.